ivanmudarth/TakeAction-backend/README.md

 ## What I learned

-Prior to this project, a lot of our team members had little to no experience with ML, but as we dived into this project we learned valuable skills.
+Prior to this project, our team members had little to no experience with ML, but as we dived into this project we learned valuable skills.
 The project was also a unique opportunity for us to brush up on our Python, React, and JavaScript skills.

 ## What's next for takeAction!

 In the future, we hope to hone our project further by improving the accuracy of the ML model and have it return links to resources that are both, directly and indirectly, related to the article's core issue.
-This would allow the user to identify with the issue more deeply and get involved in more nuanced ways.
+Celebrity suicide reporting is just one consequence of mass media that poses a threat to mental health.
+We would like to broaden our product's use cases as there are many different issues that our quick and accessible extension can be used to solve.